jeromecoupe/iad_eleventy_introduction/eleventy_introduction_en.md

 #### Filters

 Filters are essentially devoted to manipulate strings, numbers, booleans, arrays and objects while displaying them in your templates.
-Nunjucks makes a bunch of [built in filters](https://mozilla.github.io/nunjucks/templating.html#builtin-filters) available.
+Nunjucks makes a bunch of [built-in filters](https://mozilla.github.io/nunjucks/templating.html#builtin-filters) available.
 Here are some examples.

 - `{{ "this should be uppercase" | upper }}` will output `THIS SHOULD BE UPPERCASE`.
-- `{{ [1,2,3,4,5] | reverse }}` will ouput `5,4,3,2,1`.
-This filter is quite useful when commbined with date sorted collections in Eleventy.
+- `{{ [1,2,3,4,5] | reverse }}` will output `5,4,3,2,1`.
+This filter is quite useful when combined with date sorted collections in Eleventy.
 - `{{ collections.blogposts | length }}` will display the number of items in your `blogposts` collection.

 ##### Custom filters in Eleventy

 Eleventy allows you to create your own filters using JavaScript and the `.eleventy.js` configuration file. these filters can then be used in most templating languages you choose to use.

-For example, Nunjucks does not have a built in date formatting filter.
+For example, Nunjucks does not have a built-in date formatting filter.
 We can easily create one in Eleventy using the popular [`moment.js`](https://momentjs.com/) library.

 ```js
 // required packages